 Unless you’re specifically travelling to Hoi An to shop, most people tend to set aside a couple of nights’ stop in the town on their South-North/North-South route through Vietnam.
 While getting clothes tailored during such a short stay is technically possible, you are better allowing longer.

-I’ve had eight items made by the tailors in Hoi An and what that has taught me is that the clothes never come out perfect first time.
+I’ve had eight items made in Hoi An and what that has taught me is that the clothes never come out perfect first time.
 To get the most out of the tailoring process you need enough time for multiple fittings.
 In my experience, the magic number is three fittings, ideally across three days (two as an absolute minimum).

 If you do have only two nights to play with, I would suggest ordering your items as soon as you arrive.
 Have the first fitting the next day (thought see my point below about overnight work) with a second fitting that evening and a final fitting early the following day before you leave.